jessevdk/cldoc/gettingstarted.md

 [dr-graef ppa](https://launchpad.net/~dr-graef/+archive/llvm-3.1.precise).

 # 1. Installing using pip
-cldoc is avaible at the [Python Package Index](pypi.python.org/pypi).
-This is the easiest way to install cldoc.
-Simple use `pip install cldoc`.
+cldoc is avaible at the [Python Package Index](http://pypi.python.org/pypi/cldoc/).
+This is by far the easiest way to install cldoc.
+Simply use `pip install cldoc`.

 # 2. Installing from source
 First checkout the latest source from [git](https://github.com/jessevdk/cldoc).